Competitive prices for top quality

 3. When should I sow watermelon?

-For best results, start sowing seeds indoors in small pots from mid-April to mid-May.
-Watermelons need a constant, warm temperature of around 22°C (72°F) to germinate.
+For best results, start by sowing indoors in small pots from mid-April to mid-May.
+Watermelons require a constant, warm temperature of around 22°C to germinate.

-Sow the seeds about 1.5 cm (0.5 inches) deep in pots filled with seed-starting mix.
+Sow the seeds about 1.5 cm deep in pots filled with seed and cutting compost.

-Wait to plant out until after the Ice Saints (mid-May) and when there is no longer any risk of night frost.
-Harden off the plants by placing them outside during the day.
+Wait to transplant until after the Ice Saints (mid-May) and when there is no longer a risk of night frost.
+First, harden off the plants by placing them outside during the day.

 4. Should I fertilize watermelon?